Posted under Reviews | Weather Stations

 WS-2902C UV light sensor

-Temperature, humidity, and wind readings matched my Davis Vantage Vue well.
-The rain gauge typically performed to our expectations, although with a tendency to overcount rainfall in downpours.
+The temperature, humidity, and wind readings matched my Davis Vantage Vue well.
+The rain gauge typically performed to our expectations, although it tends to overcount rainfall in downpours.

 The radiation shielding that protects your thermometer/hygrometer from direct sunlight seemed to work better than my Vantage Vue in preventing false temperature spikes.